 - The defendant was placed on deferred for the offense. - The defendant successfully completed the terms of their deferral. - The offense that the defendant seeks a nondisclosure order for is eligible for nondisclosure.
-The following offenses are ineligible for nondisclosure: - Murder; - Capital murder; - Aggravated kidnapping; - o Injury to a child, elderly individual, or disabled individual; - Abandoning or endangering a child; - Violation of certain court orders or bond conditions in a family violence, child abuse or neglect, sexual assault or abuse, indecent assault, stalking, or trafficking case; - Stalking; - o Offenses requiring registration as a sex offender; and - Offenses that involve family violence. - The defendant's criminal history must not include any of the offenses listed above. - The application must be filed after any applicable waiting periods.
+The following offenses are ineligible for nondisclosure: - o Murder; - Capital murder;

+- Aggravated kidnapping; - o Injury to a child, elderly individual, or disabled individual; - Abandoning or endangering a child; - Violation of certain court orders or bond conditions in a family violence, child abuse or neglect, sexual assault or abuse, indecent assault, stalking, or trafficking case; - Stalking; - o Offenses requiring registration as a sex offender; and - Offenses that involve family violence. - The defendant's criminal history must not include any of the offenses listed above. - The application must be filed after any applicable waiting periods.
 For a felony, the application cannot be filed until five years after the dismissal.
 For a misdemeanor under Penal Code Chapter 20, 21, 22, 25, 42, or 46, the application cannot be filed until two years after the dismissal.
-For any other misdemeanor, there is no applicable waiting period, and the defendant may file an application at any time.

-• The defendant must not have been convicted of any criminal offense other than a traffic ticket between the date they were placed on deferred and the date of their dismissal.
+For any other misdemeanor, there is no applicable waiting period, and the defendant may file an application at any time. - The defendant must not have been convicted of or placed on deferred adjudication community supervision (this does not include deferred disposition) for any criminal offense other than a traffic offense punishable by fine only between the date they were placed on deferred and the date of their application.